tytydraco/yessleep/out/I_have_unusual_employers.md

 ‘They disappeared.
 Nobody was found here even though everything seemed to be normal.
 It was like an ordinary day: their breakfast was prepared, the fire was still smoking, and tables were set for the meal.
 People said they had vanished into thin air.
 Like those folks in Roanoke.
 Have you heard of their story sir?’ – he asked, looking at me with curiosity.

 ‘Yes, I did.
+As a kid, I was a UFO fan and read about a lot of mysterious stories.
 A group of British settlers was left on an island for a while until further supplies arrived.
 When the ship returned, everybody had gone, leaving no trace.’

 ‘Exactly sir.
 If you want to get some history lessons, just go to John Dewey’s bookshop.
 The crazy old man is the master of local history.
 Be careful, though, once you get into a conversation, he will never stop.
 But I am sure that he will be able to tell you much much more than I have just said.’